 Significance level: 95%

 At a 95% significance level, we do not reject our null hypothesis.
-We don’t have enough information to conclude that returns in January are not greater than returns in other months
+We don’t have enough information to conclude that returns in January of Adobe are not equal to returns in other months.

 The potential implications of this result are that calendar anomalies are not as present for Adobe as they may be for other stocks.
 This may be because this anomaly is especially prevalent for small return firms, which Adobe is not.
 Because Adobe does not experience this anomaly, the month should not affect an individual’s decision about whether to buy or sell Adobe stock.